 My wife has always been supportive to the ministry I am part of.
-However, there was a season in our marriage and ministry (back in the Philippines) that she felt like the church was a mistress to her, a competition.
-I was part of a church that has been too legalistic in a lot of areas.
-I was forcing her to do a lot of things and be someone who she was not.
+However, there was a season in our marriage and ministry that she felt like the church was a mistress to her, a competition.
+I was forcing her to do a lot of things and be someone who she was not which deeply wounded her.

-When we moved to Dubai and became part of Redeemer, all of these hurts were exposed when Dave and Gloria Furman ministered to us, and reminded us that marriage is a picture of the gospel, where the husband loves his wife just as Christ loved the church and the wife lovingly submitting to the husband (Eph5).
+When we moved to Dubai and became part of Redeemer, all of these hurts were exposed when Dave and Gloria Furman ministered to us, and reminded us that marriage is a picture of the gospel, where the husband loves his wife just as Christ loved the church that He gave his life for her and the wife lovingly submitting to the husband (Eph5).
 Praise God for godly men and women who are willing to pour into us.

 We regularly ask tough, heart questions and speak truth in love (Eph4:15).
-We seek ways to serve one another in love (Eph5:21-33), remind each other with truth of the Gospel and have regular accountability partners w/ other couples.
+We seek ways to serve one another in love (Eph5:21-33), remind each other with the truth of the Gospel and have regular accountability partners with other couples.

-Her view of the local church has drastically changed, she has fell in love with her and is now faithfully serving alongside me.
+Her view of the local church has dramatically changed for the better and is now faithfully serving alongside me.

 How have you seen God working in your church?